The Scott in Me

 The Choice to Choose

 Authentic reality only becomes visible when one is finally left with no other choice but to choose, at last and for the very first time, truly to have a choice.
-That is the point of breakdown of all duplicity, most especially duplicity toward oneself, not just to others.
+That is the point of breakdown of all duplicity, most especially duplicity toward oneself, not just toward others.

 Only when one finally arrives at such a crossroads — such a turning point, such a jumping off place — where one is truly faced for the first time ever with genuinely and fully making the choice to choose, and not just to remain the plaything of all the forces that try to force one to go one way or another, does one at last find true freedom.

 Søren Kierkegaard saw and said that very thing in the 19th century.
-Then in the 20th century, heeding the call he heard Kierkegaard to follow him down the same path of thought, Martin Heidegger said the same.
+Then in the 20th century, heeding the call he heard Kierkegaard issue to follow him down the same path of thought, Martin Heidegger said the same.
 Early in the 20th century, Alain Badiou followed that same call down that same path.

 In a lecture Badiou gave to, and at the request of, a psychoanalytic society in Mexico in March of 2006, he characterizes Kierkegaard’s own thought-path as follows — in my own quite freely chosen translation of some lines in French from that lecture, the fourth, last, and shortest of four Voyages mentaux philosophique, “mental philosophical journeys,” published just last year (2023) in France by Éditions Stilus: